 Snuggle on the Shore

-Lighthouses dot our coastlines, and several offer nighttime lodging.
-At Borden Flats Lighthouse in Somerset, Mass., adults can take on the role of 19th-century lightkeepers from April-December with the benefit of contemporary conveniences.
+Lighthouses dot our coastlines and several offer nighttime lodging.
+At Borden Flats Lighthouse in Somerset, MA, adults can take on the role of 19th-century lightkeepers from April-December with the benefit of contemporary conveniences.

 New York has a trio to choose from.
 Enjoy every season in the Hudson River Valley’s Saugerties Lighthouse B&B. Guests in the two second-floor bedrooms receive breakfast and share a stovetop and outdoor grill for other meals.
 Note: it’s a half-mile walk to the quarters and public tours are conducted on Sundays in the summer.